Please Know...

 I'm dying over here.

 I was given Suboxone far too early by your staff person.
 I was thrown into precipitated withdrawal.
 You said there was nothing that you could do about it.
-You told me that I got myself into this situation and now I just needed to deal with it.
+You told me that I got myself into this situation and now I just need to deal with it.
 I signed out to find my own relief.
 You called it signing out ama.
-I called it trying to relieve my agony since you could not and survive.
+I called it trying to relieve my agony since you could not and to survive.

 I'm dying over here.